Edith Ingpen: Life

 Edith Constance Ingpen was born to Emma Louisa and Walter Cecil Ingpen on 24 July 1909 in Armadale, Victoria.
 Ingpen's father Walter Cecil Ingpen was a middle-class professional and held a position as a legal manager of the Royal Insurance company, 414 Collins St Melbourne when Ingpen was a child.
 Ingpen was a naturally shy person, which was not helped by a slight deafness and poor sense of smell.
 She never married, and did not have any children.
 From a young age, Ingpen wanted to be a painter and artist.

 For 1926, Ingpen was enrolled in the Diploma of Architecture course at Melbourne University.
 The diploma required a practical component in which students were articled at an architecture office.
 Ingpen articled at the offices of E.J & C.L Ruck.
-Soon after the university introduced a five-year bachelor degree, into which Ingpen quickly transferred.
+Soon after the university introduced a five-year bachelor's degree, into which Ingpen quickly transferred.
 The first three years consisted of full time study, with the final two being day time employment and night classes.
 She continued to work in the office of C.L Ruck during her study, and graduated from the Melbourne University Atelier in 1933.
 Ingpen was the first woman to receive Bachelor of Architecture degree from Melbourne University.

 She died in the United Kingdom in January 2006.